Natural Areas

 Naturalization is an ecological way of managing the landscape, transforming land with a manicured aesthetic to a more natural state.
 Within some naturalized areas, we will plant native species of trees, shrubs and wildflowers.

-Boulevard Trees are maintained trees growing on City-owned property such as boulevards and right-of-ways, except for trees in natural areas or in a naturalized site.
+Boulevard trees are maintained trees growing on City-owned property such as boulevards and right-of-ways, except for trees in natural areas or in a naturalized site.

-Open Space Trees are maintained trees growing on City-owned property such as in parks, except for trees in natural areas or in a naturalized site.
+Open space trees are maintained trees growing on City-owned property such as in parks, except for trees in natural areas or in a naturalized site.

 The City is committed to growing, sustaining, maintaining, preserving, and protecting our urban forest.
 To ensure these goals are met, the City has developed guiding policies and procedures: